 Millennials and generation Z want the newest tech, and they want it to work correctly every time.
 The PourMyBeer self-serve wall tap system gives them the cutting-edge functionality they want, with the reliability you need for peace of mind.
 When we went to the drawing board, we focused on creating a wall tap system that delights customers and doesn’t come with any operational hassle.

 The PourMyBeer system has room for up to four taps per screen, and runs on hardware built to last.
 There’s no need for Wi-Fi, no need to worry about random OS updates thanks to our proprietary Linux system and A/C power allows us to put our valves and flow meters up to 50 feet away from the tap wall.

 Oh, and one perk no other system can beat: There’s no foam.

 Implementing a new technology like a self-serve tap wall can feel daunting, so we designed our system to be as intuitive and reliable as possible.
-To make things even easier, we developed it with POS and app integrations in mind.
+To make things even easier, we developed it with POS and other third-party integrations in mind.
 The PourMyBeer system allows you to check your sales and activity at a glance, check your reports from anywhere and manage your tap wall with ease.